 Few to no other place in the world has a more exotic feel to its name than what French Polynesia has.
 A tiny island nation located halfway between the USA and Australia right in the middle of the South Pacific Ocean.

-But French Polynesia got more than enough to offer for everyone.
+But French Polynesia has more than enough to offer for everyone.

 But it should be to no one’s surprise travelling around here will take a bit of planning, especially since the only travel around is by flights, slow going ferries or hitchhiking one of the thousands of private owned sailboats the cruise around the crystal clear waters.

 I visited French Polynesia for nearly a month by the end of 2018.
 During my trip did I visit Tahiti – Bora Bora – Moorea – Tahiti – Fakarava – Tahiti, while this is only a fraction of the island, so did It give me some amazing experiences and some hard-learned lessons, that there´s nowhere else in the world quite like French Polynesia.